A monoidal Dold-Kan correspondence for comodules: Introduction

 \section{Introduction}

-Let $R$ be a commutative ring.
-The \emph{Dold-Kan correspondence} established in \cite{doldkan1, doldkan2} is an equivalence between the category $\smod_R$ of simplicial $R$-modules and the category $\cho$ of non-negative chain complexes over $R$.
-The \emph{norma\-lization} functor $\NN:\smod_R\rightarrow \cho$ is symmetric monoidal with respect to the graded tensor product of chains, the levelwise tensor product of simplicial modules and the\emph{ Eilenberg-Zilber map}.
-The inverse equivalence $\Gamma:\cho\r\smod_R$ also has a (non-symmetric) monoidal structure coming from the \emph{Alexander-Whitney map}.
-The categories are not isomorphic as symmetric monoidal categories.
+The \emph{Dold-Kan correspondence} established in \cite{doldkan1, doldkan2} is an equivalence between the category $\smod_R$ of simplicial $R$-modules and the category $\cho$ of non-negative chain complexes over a commutative ring $R$.
+This has been generalized to any abelian category, or even any stable $\infty$-category \cite{lurie1}.
+The \emph{norma\-lization} functor $\NN\colon\smod_R\rightarrow \cho$ is lax symmetric monoidal with respect to the graded tensor product of chains, the levelwise tensor product of simplicial modules and the\emph{ Eilenberg-Zilber map}.
+The inverse equivalence $\Gamma\colon\cho\r\smod_R$ also has a (non-symmetric) lax monoidal structure coming from the \emph{Alexander-Whitney map}.
+The categories are not equivalent as symmetric monoidal categories.
 Nevertheless, the homotopy categories of $\smod_R$ and $\cho$ have isomorphic symmetric monoidal structures when endowed with their respective \emph{derived tensor product}.
 Formally, it was shown in \cite{monmodSS} that there is a weak symmetric monoidal Quillen equivalence between the symmetric monoidal model categories of $\smod_R$ and $\cho$.
 The equivalence lifts to the associated categories of algebras and modules.
-In \cite[4.1]{coalginDK}, we proved that the underlying $\infty$-categories of $\smod_R$ and $\cho$ (in the sense of \cite[1.3.4.15, 4.1.7.4]{lurie1}) are equivalent as symmetric monoidal $\infty$-categories.
-In particular, any homotopy coherent (co)algebras and (co)modules between $\smod_R$ and $\cho$ are equivalent.
+This equivalence was crucial in \cite{hzalgshipley} to show that homotopy coherent $H\mathbb{Z}$-algebras in spectra are equivalent to differential graded algebras.
+Similar results hold for the cosimplicial case \cite{vosimplicial} and the commutative case \cite{richtershipley}.
+It is important to notice that at the level of model categories, the results of \cite{monmodSS} do not imply any Quillen equivalences on model categories of coalgebras or comodules.
+In fact, in \cite{sore3}, it was shown that the Dold-Kan correspondence does not lift to a Quillen equivalence between coassociative and counital coalgebras.
+Differential graded coalgebras are of great important in rational homotopy theory \cite{rational, joseph} as they model Lie algebras.